sab-viewer/sab-viewer/README.md

 * (Settings) Do we need to persist any settings?
 Working dir, look-and-feel something else?
 * test with very long lines (GB long)
 * Test with very large files.
 Probably ~100Gb
+* Add maven profiles to build with newer java versions (just trying to use JDK newer than 1.8 leads to errors for now).
+* Fix maven warnings - I believe there were some